zeek/zeek/frameworks/netcontrol.rst

    1398529018.678276 2       NetControl::RULE        ADD     NetControl::SUCCEEDED   NetControl::DROP        NetControl::FORWARD     NetControl::CONNECTION  192.168.18.50/56981<->74.125.239.97/443 -       -       0       20.000000       -       Debug-All
    #close    2018-12-14-18-50-55

-The last example shows that :bro:see:`NetControl::add_rule` returns a string identifier that is unique for each rule (uniqueness is not preserved across restarts of Bro).
-This rule id can be used to later remove rules manually using :bro:see:`NetControl::remove_rule`.
+The last example shows that :zeek:see:`NetControl::add_rule` returns a string identifier that is unique for each rule (uniqueness is not preserved across restarts of Bro).
+This rule id can be used to later remove rules manually using :zeek:see:`NetControl::remove_rule`.

-Similar to :bro:see:`NetControl::add_rule`, all the high-level functions also return their rule IDs, which can be removed in the same way.
+Similar to :zeek:see:`NetControl::add_rule`, all the high-level functions also return their rule IDs, which can be removed in the same way.

 Interacting with Rules